 Why shouldn’t you use Ecosia?
 2 reason

-Despite all the advantages, there are also two minor drawbacks to Ecosia:
+Despite all the advantages, there are also two potential drawbacks to Ecosia:

 2. Ecosia shows ads